tnebooks/10th-science/content.en/docs/genetics/_index.md

 1. Two factors making up a pair of contrasting characters are called alleles.
 Phenotypic expression of alleles are called allelomorphs.
 One member of each pair is contributed by one parent.
 2. When two factors for alternative expression of a trait are brought together by fertilization.
 The character which expresses itself is called dominant (Tallness) condition and that which is masked is called recessive condition (Dwarfness).
 3. The factors are always pure and when gametes are formed, the unit factors segregate so that each gamete gets one of the two alternative factors.
 It means that factors for tallness(T) and dwarfness(t) are separate entities and in a gamete either T or t is present.
-When {{< katex >}}F_{1}{{< /katex >}} hybrids are self crossed the two entities separate and then unite independently, forming tall and dwarf plants.
+When $$F_{1}$$ hybrids are self crossed the two entities separate and then unite independently, forming tall and dwarf plants.

 > **Info bits**
 > Punnett square is a checker board form devised by a British geneticist R.C.Punnett for study of genetics.
 It is a graphical representation to calculate the probability of all possible genotypes of offsprings in a genetic cross.